A New Key Establishment Protocol and its Application in Pay-TV Systems: Abstract

 \section{Abstract}

 A pay-TV consumer uses a decoder to access encrypted digital content.
-To this end, a decoder contains a chip capable of decrypting the content if provisioned with the appropriate content decryption keys.
+To this end, the decoder contains a chip capable of decrypting the content if provisioned with the appropriate content decryption keys.
 A key establishment protocol is used to secure the delivery of the content decryption keys to the chip.
-This paper presents a new key establishment protocol.
-The paper shows how the new protocol can be applied in a pay-TV system, and provides a comparison of the properties of the new protocol and existing protocols.
-In particular, it is shown that the new protocol offers a similar level of security as existing protocols against attacks in which content decryption keys are compromised and re-distributed.
-The main advantage of the new protocol is that it achieves the unique and desirable property of being able to restore security for future protocol executions without the need to replace any decoder in the event that all system components other than the content decryption chips have been compromised.
-By comparison, existing protocols necessitate the replacement of the entire decoder population in this scenario.\\\\ \textit{Key words.} Protocol, key establishment protocol, pay-TV, conditional access, content protection.
+This paper presents a new protocol and shows how the protocol can be applied in a pay-TV system.
+Compared to existing protocols, the presented solution reduces the risk that decoders need to be replaced in order to correct a security breach.
+The new protocol has recently been incorporated in an ETSI standard.